jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-09-02-AR Navigation for the Visually Impaired.md

 toc: true
 classes: wide
 ---
-The purpose of the study was to evaluate the accuracy of Augmented Reality Software Development Kit (SDK), **ARKit’s** *Ray-casting* as an approach to evaluate how far real-world objects are detected in an indoor environment.
+The purpose of the study was to evaluate the accuracy of Augmented Reality Software Development Kit (SDK), **ARKit’s** *Ray-casting* as an approach to detect how far real-world objects are in an indoor environment.
 The aim was to explore the feasibility of combining *Cloud Computing* with **ARKit's** *SDK* for the purpose of obstacle avoidance and navigation for the blind using an **iOS** (*Apple* mobile operating system) mobile device.

 <h2 class="text-underline">Methodology</h2>